rroland10/dex223-bug-bounty/REWARDS.md

 ## Reward Structure Overview

-The Dex223 Bug Bounty Program offers competitive rewards for security vulnerabilities found in our platform.
-Rewards are determined based on severity, impact, and quality of the report.
-Our program is designed to attract top-tier security researchers while maintaining sustainable reward levels with a total pool of $100,000 USD.
+The Dex223 Bug Bounty Program offers competitive rewards in D223 tokens for security vulnerabilities found in our platform.
+Rewards are determined based on severity and impact.
+Our program is designed to attract top-tier security researchers while maintaining sustainable reward levels.

 ## Reward Tiers

-### Critical Severity ($5,000 - $15,000)
+### Critical Severity (30M D223)

+**Description**: A vulnerability that can completely break the contracts workflow

 **Examples:**
 - Remote code execution (RCE) on production systems